f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 In order to retrieve the status of the DO process we can send a GET request to the same URL that we posted our declartion to.
-In Postman select BIGIP-01 ``GET Declarative Onboarding Status`` and send the GET request to view the status of the running process.
+In Postman select the ``GET Declarative Onboarding Status`` request in the BIGIP-01 folder and send the GET request to view the status of the running process.

 .. image:: images/postman_07.png